Brad Johnson (American football): Legacy

-Johnson ranks 63rd in career passer rating in NFL history as of January 2022, above Troy Aikman and Warren Moon, who are 71st and 77th respectively.
-Johnson went 72-53 as a starter and completed over 60% of his passes for 13 straight seasons (1995–2007), the first quarterback in NFL history to do so.
+Johnson ranks 63rd in career passer rating in NFL history as of January 2022, above Troy Aikman and Warren Moon, who are 71st and 77th, respectively.
+Johnson went 72–53 as a starter and completed over 60% of his passes for 13 straight seasons (1995–2007), the first quarterback in NFL history to do so.

 Johnson eclipsed the 3,000-yard passing mark five times.
 In 1999, he became only the second Washington Redskins quarterback in franchise history to eclipse 4,000 yards.
-He had the top passer rating in the NFC in 2002 and he has earned NFC Offensive Player of the Week honors seven times in his career.
-He has also broken almost every passer record at Tampa Bay.
-To date, Johnson and Marcus Mariota are the only NFL quarterbacks to have thrown touchdown passes to themselves (Mariota doing it in the 2018 NFL playoffs).
+He had the top passer rating in the NFC in 2002, the same season he helped the Tampa Bay Buccaneers win Super Bowl XXXVII, and would earn NFC Offensive Player of the Week honors seven times in his career.
+He would also break many Tampa Bay passing records during his time there as quarterback.

+To date, Johnson, Marcus Mariota, and Josh Allen are the only NFL quarterbacks to have thrown touchdown passes to themselves (Mariota doing it in the 2018 NFL playoffs and Allen doing it in Week 13 of the 2024 NFL season).
 Johnson accomplished this against the Carolina Panthers in 1997, catching his own deflected pass, juking, and running three yards for a touchdown.